Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 ## Settings for AI Engine Subsystems
 <div class="noteBox">
-When you choose an AI Engine subsystem from the left panel and click the "Generate" button, Vitis Model Composer creates a top-level adaptive data flow (ADF) graph.
-Furthermore, it has the capability to generate a testbench as well.
+Selecting an AI Engine subsystem in the left panel and clicking "Generate" creates a top-level adaptive data flow (ADF) graph and can also generate a testbench.
 </div>

 ### AIE Compiler Options